CrunchyData/pgCompare/README.md

 # Data Compare Made Simple

-Confero is a Java application designed for use in situations where you are replicating data from different sources and need to validate that post-replication data consistency, including:
+pgCompare is a Java application designed for use in situations where you are replicating data from different sources and need to validate that post-replication data consistency, including:

-- **Data migration from Oracle to Postgres:**  Migrating from Oracle to Postgres?
-Confero can be utilized to compare data between Oracle and Postgres during and/or after the process of data migration.
+- **Data migration from Oracle to Postgres:**  Migrating from Oracle to Postgres? pgCompare can be utilized to compare data between Oracle and Postgres during and/or after the process of data migration.

-- **Logical replication between same or different database platforms:** Confero exhibits enhanced optimization when comparing data, reducing the overhead on the source and target databases.
-The comparison tasks can also be delegated to a physical replication target.
-Confero not only identifies rows that appear out-of-sync but also offers the capability to revalidate those rows, proving valuable in the process of verifying data on active systems.
+- **Logical replication between same or different database platforms:** pgCompare exhibits enhanced optimization when comparing data, reducing the overhead on the source and target databases.
+The comparison tasks can also be delegated to a physical replication target. pgCompare not only identifies rows that appear out-of-sync but also offers the capability to revalidate those rows, proving valuable in the process of verifying data on active systems.

 - **Active-Active replication configuration:**  There are inherent data consistency risks associated with any active-active database setup.
-To meet verification requirements, Confero can be employed regularly to compare either all or specific portions of the data.
+To meet verification requirements, pgCompare can be employed regularly to compare either all or specific portions of the data.

-At a higher level, Confero reads a row from a table and generates two hash values.
+At a higher level, pgCompare reads a row from a table and generates two hash values.
 The initial hash is executed on the primary key column(s), while the second hash is computed on the remaining columns.
 The hash can be calculated by the database or by the application.
-These hash values are stored in the Confero repository.
+These hash values are stored in the pgCompare repository.
 Representing the original values as a hash minimizes the required space in the repository database and decreases network traffic.
 A parallel process consistently conducts comparisons on sets of data as they are loaded to expedite the comparison process and avoid row-by-row processing.
-Ultimately, a summary of the comparison results is displayed and stored in the Confero repository.
+Ultimately, a summary of the comparison results is displayed and stored in the pgCompare repository.

-Confero is an open-source project maintained by the team at Crunchy Data and made available under the Apache 2.0 licenses for broader use, testing, and feedback.
+pgCompare is an open-source project maintained by the team at Crunchy Data and made available under the Apache 2.0 licenses for broader use, testing, and feedback.

-Why the name Confero?
-The name is derived from the Latin word "cōnferō," meaning "to bring together."

 # Installation